Cubango Province: History

 Since at least 2016, there had been proposals to divide Cuando Cubango, formerly Angola's second largest province by area, into two smaller provinces.
 On 14 August 2024, Angola's National Assembly approved a law to create three new provinces, including the division of Cuando Cubango into the provinces of Cuando and Cubango.
 This law went into effect with its publication in the official gazette of Angola on 5 September 2024.

 Administration

 Cubango is divided into the eleven municipalities of Caiundo, Calai, Chinguanja, Cuangar, Cuchi, Cutato, Longa, Mavengue, Menongue, Nancova, and Savate.
-Caiundo is further subdivided into the communes of Caiundo and Jamba Cueio; Cutato is subdivided into the communes of Cutato and Vissati; Longa is subdivided into the communes of Baixo Longa and Longa; Mavengue is subdivided into the communes of Maué and Mavengue; and Nancova is subdivided into the communes of Nancova and Rito.
+Caiundo is further subdivided into the communes of Caiundo and Jamba; Cutato is subdivided into the communes of Cutato and Vissati; Longa is subdivided into the communes of Baixo Longa and Longa; Mavengue is subdivided into the communes of Maué and Mavengue; and Nancova is subdivided into the communes of Nancova and Rito.

 The first governor of Cubango is José Martins, who was appointed in December 2024 after having been the last governor of Cuando Cubango.